asfadmin/archive_heatmaps/heatmap-client/README.md

 # Heatmap Client

-This code is responsible for the client side of the heatmap generation process.
+This code is responsible for the client side of the sattelite granule heatmap generation process.

 Below is an example of the expected output:
 ![image](https://github.com/user-attachments/assets/3c5ba516-bef1-420a-ab6b-3f815cc3ee97)